 In general, the overall work within WP1 and the deliverables therein serve as the basis for the subsequent WPs.
-This report relies on the findings of D1.1 and D1.2 as for the concepts and definitions explored there, while it presents some crises and disasters from D1.4 and D2.2.
-The main findings of this report feed a scientific publication (D1.6).
-Together with D1.1, D1.2 and D1.4, this report contributes to complete the comprehensive knowledge base, together with WP2, especially T2.2 on institutional aspects of resilience and T2.3, regarding social media as an information channel for authorities' campaigns and their use by vulnerable groups.
-This report provides, as well, a solid background on vulnerabilities and vulnerable groups for the implementation of D3.2, concerning the survey.
+This report relies on the findings of D1.1 as for the concepts and definitions explored there, while it presents some crises and disasters from D1.4 and later illustrated in WP4.
+The main findings will feed a scientific publication in a later stage (D1.6).
+Together with D1.1, D1.2 and D1.4, this report provides a very good basis for the ongoing work in WP2, especially T2.1 on institutional aspects of resilience and T2.3, regarding social media as an information channel for authorities' campaigns and their use by vulnerable groups.
+This report provides, as well, a solid background on vulnerable groups for the implementation of D3.1 and D3.2, concerning the survey on vulnerable groups.
 Finally, the findings are meant to feed the recommendations to policy-makers, which will be elaborated in WP5.